What are the current trends in procurement talent?

 How are leading procurement teams evolving to attract and retain talent?

 To attract and retain top talent in today’s procurement landscape, you need to embrace and champion new technology.
-By rebuilding your procurement processes around AI, you can foster a culture of innovation, experimentation, and continuous learning that new talent will want to be part of.
+A strong AI in procurement talent strategy can help organizations rebuild their procurement processes around AI, you can foster a culture of innovation, experimentation, and continuous learning that new talent will want to be part of.

 To attract and retain talent to fill the digital skills gap in procurement, you must: